 on Tobacco Smoke Complaints

 The U.S. Court of Appeals for the Third Circuit affirmed a district court's denial of summary judgment and qualified immunity for the Delaware prison guards who exposed a prisoner to environmental tobacco smoke (ETS) and retaliated against him when he ...

 No Qualified Immunity for Prison Officials

 Since the 2000 presidential election, Florida's voting laws have been under scrutiny.
 One of the issues being debated is Florida's constitutional provision that permanently disenfranchises felons.

-When Florida gave blacks the right to vote as a condition of the state being readmitted to the ...
+When Florida gave blacks the right to vote as a condition of the state being readmitted to the Union after ...

 by David M. Reutter

-Samuel Austin, incarcerated at California State Prison, Solano, was in the psychiatric housing unit when guard James Williams allegedly psychologically assaulted ...
+Samuel Austin, incarcerated at California State Prison, Solano, was in the psychiatric housing unit when guard James Williams allegedly psychologically assaulted him.
+When ...